-This document describes the block diagrams of three types of Multiple Description Coding (MDC) system.
+This document is an updated version of a previous document (D3.1), describing the block diagrams of three types of Multiple Description Coding (MDC) systems.
 The starting point in developing the MDC schemes is represented by a Scalable Video Coding (SVC) algorithm.
-Additionally, the document is presenting the MDC combiner (central decoder in a classical MDC scheme) which will be either one component of the Gateway (in the scenarios that require a Gateway) or one component of the terminal (in the case of scenarios that do not require a Gateway, i.e. a WLAN transmission).
+Additionally the document is presenting the MDC combiner (central decoder in a classical MDC scheme) which will be either one component of the Gateway (in the scenarios that require a Gateway) or the one component of the terminal (in the case of scenarios that are not requiring WLAN transmission).
+Preliminary experimental results obtained with the MD-SVC are reported, demonstrating that the proposed approach enables both scalability and resilience against transmission errors.

-Keyword list: Multiple Descriptions Coding, Joint Source Channel Coding, Quality Scalable Video
+Keyword list: Multiple Descriptions Coding, Joint Source Channel Coding, Quality Scalable Video Coder

-Coder